open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 }

 type KubeClientRegistrationConfig struct {
-	// Permissions represent the permission configurations of the addon agent to access the hub cluster
+	// HubPermissions represent the permission configurations of the addon agent to access the hub cluster
 	// +optional
-	Permissions []HubPermissionConfig `json:"permissions,omitempty"`
+	HubPermissions []HubPermissionConfig `json:"hubPermissions,omitempty"`
 }

 // HubPermissionConfig configures the permission of the addon agent to access the hub cluster.